No one likes a distracted driver

-One of the most dangerous and preventable driving distractions is using a hand-held electronic device while behind the wheel.
+Distracted driving is anything that diverts your attention from the road, but the most dangerous (and preventable) behaviour is using a hand-held electronic device while behind the wheel.

 In Manitoba, it is illegal to use a hand-held electronic device while driving.
-This includes everything from smartphones and iPods to tablets.
+Drivers caught violating this law can receive significant suspensions and fines.